#saveusps #postcardart #sarasvatistampart

 Prior to the invention of the postal stamp the postal service designed in 1680 (in England) required recipients to pay upon receipt which in conjunction with the erroneous tariffs and fees made it a dysfunctional system that inevitably sustained.
 In 1837, “an ambitious polymath named Rowland Hill thought he could do better.
 Hill ran a progressive school, for which he also designed a central heating system, a swimming pool and an observatory.
 Hill’s skills weren’t just architectural and pedagogical, he was also an accomplished painter, inventor and essayist.
 In one of his most famous pamphlets, Post Office Reform, its Importance and Practicability, Hill argued for abolishing the postal tariffs and replacing them with a single national rate of one penny, which would be paid by the sender.” - https://www.smithsonianmag.com/arts-culture/the-story-of-the-first-postage-stamp-14931961/

 This call for participation provides an opportunity to use your stamps in a creative way.
 Integrate your stamp or stamps into an art piece or a hand-written note surrounding the stamp you are honoring.
 Let’s help support an institution we all recognize as an important part of our society as well as one that honors art on a daily basis.
 There are so many stamp designs to choose from!
 No experience necessary - whether you are a novice or an artist, designer, a crafter, a lover of words and letters - and no age limitation from young to the elders - you are invited to participate.
+This is a social campaign instigated by the Artist Residency Program (Sarasvati Creative Space) in rural Tennessee.

 Creative activities that are small in terms of scale and time spent can be therapeutic in crisis.
 If you are buying stamps in excess to contribute to the USPS, then consider integrating one or more into a piece of art that can be exhibited on social media and in physical form for this campaign.
 Let's start our first part of this creative Renaissance with people sheltering in place.
 Inspired by postsecret campaign where postcards with anonymous secrets were/are submitted, this can be a multifaceted way to express your emotions such as FEARS, DEPRESSION, SADNESS, GRIEF, ANGER, HOPELESSNESS, INSECURITIES, AND POSSIBLY EVEN GRATITUDE for the time you have with loved ones.

 Maybe you want to talk about climate change and the 50 year anniversary of Earth day.
 Maybe you want to honor a victim of this tragic pandemic.
 Maybe you want to share a special moment or something inspired by the particular stamp you purchased.
+Maybe you want to talk about social justice, BLM, the cause of saving the post office or escape from that and create an abstract visual.

 This work will be gathered and shared in multiple formats including a virtual gallery.
 Any work submitted in physical form will be included in an auction fundraiser for the residency program (which provides affordable housing options for artists/writers and with additional funding could provide stipends or food as well as securing additional physical work and exhibit space).